jiashuwang459/SchneckyIRL/README.md

 python bot.py
 ```

-Note: First time running will open up a tab, where you will need to allow permissions for accessing the spreadsheet.
+Note: First time running will open up a tab, where you will need to allow permissions and get through Safety in accessing the spreadsheet.
 If you get one of those red warning insecure pages, you need to click `Advanced` > `Continue to page`.